maryash/maryash.github.io/235/projects/project_02.md

 arr2 == {1, 2}			 //(capacity == 2)
 ```
 ## Task 1:
-Modify the DynamicArray.cpp file to implement the following methods (I highly suggest that you complete them in the presented order) The prototypes have already been written for you.
+Modify the `DynamicArray.cpp` file to implement the following methods.
+I highly suggest that you complete them in the presented order.
+The prototypes have already been written for you.

 ### i
 ```
 template <class T>
 void DynamicArray<T>::resize()
 ```
-which carries out the aforementioned dynamic sizing behavior
+which carries out the aforementioned dynamic sizing behavior.
 Hint: You must dynamically allocate a new array of the appropriate altered size and then you must copy all elements from the initial array into this new one.
 Finally, you must update and reassign the private members of the caller.

 ### ii